-The Office of Enrollment Services releases transcripts only with written authorization from the student.
+Official Jefferson College transcripts are available electronically through the National Student Clearinghouse.
 Financial obligations to the College must be met before a transcript is released.
-Each official transcript costs \$5 (\$7 to fax and mail an official copy).
-Written requests for a transcript may be completed at the Office of Enrollment Services or at the offices at Jefferson College Arnold, Jefferson College Northwest, or Jefferson College Imperial.
-Transcript request forms may also be printed from the College website at www.jeffco.edu.
+Each official transcript costs \$7.25, plus any additional PDF and delivery fees.
+To request an official transcript, please visit the Jefferson College website at www.jeffco.edu or order your official transcript through the Student tab in MyJeffco.
 Graduates will receive one complimentary transcript with their diploma.